nathangeffen/faststi/docs/parameters.rst

 record_matches; Whether to output matches to the partnership file; 0

-report_frequency; Frequency that report event is generated; 1

 results_file; File name to output results to (empty string for stdout);